Swan maiden: Indigenous peoples

-Researchers Darwin Hanna and Mamie Henry collected a Nlaka'pamux tale from teller Annie York which they translated as The Country Divided.
+Researchers Darwin Hanna and Mamie Henry collected a Nlaka'pamux tale from teller Annie York, which they translated as The Country Divided.
 In this tale, a couple lives in Quilchena with their child.
 After the father dies, the widowed mother raises her son and teaches him everything a father would.
-When he is old enough, his mother tells him that he has to travel a great distance if he is to finds a mate.
+When he is old enough, his mother tells him that he must travel a great distance to find a mate.
 One day, while he is resting, he hears a song and goes to look for its source.
-He then finds a group of women flying down to a clearing, taking off their clothes and wings, praying for a bit then entering a nearby body of water to swim.
-Soon after, the women put on the wings and clothes again and fly to the sky.
+He then finds a group of women flying down to a clearing, taking off their clothes and wings, praying for a bit, then entering a nearby body of water to swim.
+Soon after, the women put on the wings and clothes again and flew to the sky.
 The next day, the youth surprises the women just as they are taking flight and grabs the youngest woman's clothes.
-The youth covers her with a deerskin and brings her home to his mother to live with him as his wife.
+The youth covers her with a deerskin and brings her home to his mother, where she will live with him as his wife.

 Folklorist Lewis Spence registered a tale from the Canaris Indians from the province of Canaribamba, in Quito.
-In this tale, titled The Bird Bride, two brothers survive a flood and take shelter atop a mountain named Huacaquan, until the water recedes.
+In this tale, titled The Bird Bride, two brothers survive a flood and take shelter atop a mountain named Huacaquan until the water recedes.
 They return to the lands and build a house for themselves.
-They leave the house by gathering herbs, and they return home, they find that their food has been prepared for them.
-The pair decide to spy on whoever is cooking them their food.
-The next time this happens, two birds, one "Aqua" and the other "Torito" (which Spence calls "quacamayo birds") alight near the house and become maidens.
-The elder brothers spies on them, but lets them escape.
-Ten days later, the younger brothers takes his chances on the bird-maidens, closing the door on the younger maiden to trap her in the house.
+They leave the house to gather herbs, and when they return home, they find that their food has been prepared for them.
+The pair decides to spy on whoever is cooking their food.
+The next time this happens, two birds, one "Aqua" and the other "Torito" (which Spence calls "quacamayo birds"), alight near the house and become maidens.
+The elder brother spies on them, but lets them escape.
+Ten days later, the younger brother takes his chances on the bird-maidens, closing the door on the younger maiden to trap her in the house.
 The maiden lives with the brothers and gives birth to six sons and daughters, the ancestors of the Canaris.